-- Unit 2 Pattern Prediction and Susceptibility Presentation (PowerPoint 2007 (.pptx) 1.6MB Feb1 22) - This presentation helps structure an interactive lecture on why pattern recognition is critical to making predictions and quantitative analysis is critical to pattern recognition/predication in any sort of complex setting (like geoscience).
+- Unit 2 Pattern Prediction and Susceptibility Presentation (PowerPoint 2007 (.pptx) 1.4MB Mar12 23)—This presentation helps structure an interactive lecture on why pattern recognition is critical to making predictions and quantitative analysis is critical to pattern recognition/prediction in any sort of complex setting (like geoscience).
 Further information and explanation are in the notes portion of the file to help guide discussion.

-- Introduction to DEMs and Lidar (PowerPoint 2007 (.pptx) 19.6MB Feb2 22) - could also be used to give students a background on the data sources that will be used, if it has not been used in Unit 1.
+- Introduction to DEMs and Lidar (PowerPoint 2007 (.pptx) 19.1MB Mar10 23)—This could also be used to give students a background on the data sources that will be used, if it has not been used in Unit 1.

 Learning about the Frequency-Ratio Method

-- Unit 2 Frequency Ratio Method (LSI) (PowerPoint 2007 (.pptx) 1.2MB Feb4 22)- this presentation includes an introduction and methodology to calculating LSI values using a frequency-ratio method, and ends with discussion prompts towards building a hypothesis regarding the relationship between factors and mass wasting frequency.
+- Unit 2 Frequency Ratio Method (LSI) (PowerPoint 2007 (.pptx) 863kB Mar12 23)—This presentation includes an introduction and methodology to calculating LSI values using a frequency-ratio method, and ends with discussion prompts toward building a hypothesis regarding the relationship between factors and mass wasting frequency.

-- Unit 2 Arizona LSI Values (Microsoft Word 2007 (.docx) 311kB Dec7 19) - this document is a statewide analysis of LSI values for Arizona.
+- Unit 2 Arizona LSI Values (Microsoft Word 2007 (.docx) 204kB Mar12 23)—This document is a statewide analysis of LSI values for Arizona.
 Instructors should use the information contained to motivate discussion on the use, classification, and impact of the factors presented in this document, focusing on why some factors are more or less related to the distribution of mass wasting events.
-This document is meant to supplement the last two slides of the frequency-ratio-method presentation.
+This document is meant to supplement the last two slides of the frequency-ratio method presentation.

 Calculating LSI for a Region

-In small courses (12 students) it is recommended that students be split into pairs that will explore a single factor for both regions.
-In larger courses (24 students), it is recommended that student pairs each focus on a single factor and for a single region.
-In courses where enrollment is quite large (>24 students), the subgroups for each factor can be increased, with an expectation that more classifications schemes are being tested.
+In small courses (around 12 students), it is recommended that students be split into pairs that will explore a single factor for both regions.
+In larger courses (up to 24 students), it is recommended that student pairs each focus on a single factor for a single region.
+In courses where enrollment is quite large (more than 24 students), the subgroups for each factor can be increased, with an expectation that more classifications schemes are being tested.

-Unit 2 Calculating and Analyzing LSI Student Exercise (Microsoft Word 2007 (.docx) 212kB Nov20 19) - this handout walks students through how to classify a factor and calculate LSI values for each class grouping, and guides students through experimenting with different classifications, comparing/contrasting their results, and selecting the best classification for different regions.
+Unit 2 Calculating and Analyzing LSI Student Exercise (Microsoft Word 2007 (.docx) 210kB Aug23 23)—This handout walks students through how to classify a factor and calculate LSI values for each class grouping, and guides students through experimenting with different classifications, comparing/contrasting their results, and selecting the best classification for different regions.
 The assignment assumes familiarity with ArcGIS software.
 Additionally, this document lists the elements of a short presentation needed for the summative assessment for this unit.
 These presentations are meant to jigsaw together the best classifications and LSI for each factor and region.